biscuit-auth/website/docs/src/Specifications.md

 A _check_ is a list of _query_ for which the token validation will fail if it cannot produce any fact.
 A single query needs to match for the fact to succeed.
-If any of the cheks fails, the entire verification fails.
+If any of the checks fails, the entire verification fails.

 An _allow policy_ or _deny policy_ is a list of _query_.
 If any of the queries produces something, the policy matches, and we stop there, otherwise we test the next one.
 If an